Power Engineering and the Grid module (RE32002)

 In this module, you will:

-• learn about power system operation, supply-demand matching, and energy trading
+• learn about renewable and conventional power system operation, supply-demand matching, energy trading and the future operation of the National Grid

 By the end of this module, you will be able to:

-• represent power systems using single-line diagrams and the per-unit system, and perform steady-state and short-circuit analyses
+• analyse power systems using industry-standard techniques such as phasor diagrams, single-line diagrams and the per-unit system

 Assignments / assessment: